-When the application fingerprints an asset during the discovery phases of a scan, it automatically determines which vulnerability checks to perform, based on the fingerprint.
-On the Vulnerability Checks page of the Scan Template Configuration panel, you can manually configure scans to include more checks than those indicated by the fingerprint.
-You also can disable checks.
+When Nexpose fingerprints an asset during the discovery phases of a scan, it automatically determines which vulnerability checks to perform based on the fingerprint.
+On the Vulnerability Checks tab of the Scan Template Configuration page, you can manually configure scans to include more checks than those indicated by the fingerprint.
+You also can disable checks by group or individually.

 If you want to perform checks for potential vulnerabilities, select the appropriate check box.
 For information about potential vulnerabilities, see Setting up scan alerts.